srobotta/moodle-database-presets/README.md

 ### [Table with Bootstrap](table-with-bootstrap)

-List the dataset in an HTML table using the Bootstrap grid.<br/>
+List the dataset in an HTML table using the Bootstrap grid.
+The example in this set tries to collect a list of (online) resources, than can be expanded and commented by students.<br/>
 Download link:
 <a href="table-with-bootstrap.zip" download="table-with-bootstrap.zip">table-with-bootstrap.zip</a>